Why the sign off process can kill a good press release

 Time to read: 1 minute

-Is a badly written press release down to the PR officer as journalists love to think, or all the layers of people it must go through to get sign off?
+Is a badly written press release down to the PR officer as journalists love to think?
+Or is it the layers of people it must go through to get sign-off?

 Why the sign off process can kill a good press release blog